 Trips, activities and clubs

 Fieldwork forms an integral part of the Geography taught at Eltham College:

 - Providing opportunities to learn through direct experiences

 - Increasing interest through interaction with the environment

 - Encouraging students to be responsible for their own learning

-A level students of geography are encouraged to take the opportunity of going on the annual awe and wonder fieldtrip.
-In recent years the department has run trips to Iceland, Sicily, Iceland/New York combined with a strong commitment to ensuring these opportunities continue.
+A level students of Geography are encouraged to take the opportunity of going on the annual awe and wonder field trip.
+In recent years the department has run trips to Iceland, Sicily and New York combined with a strong commitment to ensuring these opportunities continue.

 Opportunities to visit a variety of lectures and conferences always present themselves on an annual basis whether they be through the Geographical Association, the Royal Geographical Society or through a number of publishing companies.
 We attend when and where we can.

 - Mr P Angel MA BSc NPQSL (Head of Geography and Geology)